ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-how-change-layout-currently-used-report.md

 The name of the selected custom layout is now shown in the **Custom Layout Description** field and will be used the next time the report or document is previewed, printed, or sent.

 You can now go to your customer and vendor cards to specify which of the layouts to use for different documents that you crate for the customer or vendor in question, such as order confirmations or payment reminders.
-For more information, see [Define Document Layouts for Customers and Vendors](ui-define-customer-vendor-document-layouts.md).
+Další informace naleznete v tématu [Definování rozvržení dokladů pro zákazníky a dodavatele](ui-define-customer-vendor-document-layouts.md).

 ## Podívejte se na související školení na webu [Microsoft Learn](/learn/modules/change-documents-dynamics-365-business-central/index)